Stantheman/gcompat/README.md

 * `GLIBC_FAKE_VERSION` will override the result of `gnu_get_libc_version`, which currently defaults to "2.8".
 * `GLIBC_FAKE_DEBUG` will cause dlmopen and dlvsym to display the overrides they are performing, and may cause additional output to stderr with other functions in the future.

+## reporting issues

+If you are having issues with gcompat, please report them at our [bug tracker](https://bts.adelielinux.org/).

+## contributing

+If you want to contribute code or documentation, please see the CONTRIBUTING.rst file in this repository.